ninjaaron/administrative-scripting-with-julia/README.rst

 While keeping the syntax fairly clean and straightforward, the Julia ethos is ultimately about getting things done and empowering the programmer.
-If that means performance, you can do you can optimizing to your heart's content.
+If that means performance, you optimize to your heart's content.
 If it means downloading files with ``curl``, it will do that, too!

 This ethos fits very well with system automation.
 The classic languages in this domain are Perl and Bash.
-Perl has the reputation of being "write only," and Bash is much worse than that! [#]_ However, both are languages that emphasize pragmatism over purity, and that seems to be a win for short scripts.
+Perl has the reputation of being "write only," and Bash is much worse than that!
+However, both are languages that emphasize pragmatism over purity, and that seems to be a win for short scripts.
 Julia is more readable than either of these, but it is not less pragmatic. [#]_

-This tutorial follows roughly the approach of my `Python tutorial`_ on administrative scripting and will refer to it at various points.
+This tutorial follows roughly the approach of my `Python tutorial`_ on administrative scripting and may refer to it at various points.

 .. _Julia: https://julialang.org/
 .. _users: https://juliacomputing.com/case-studies/